 Nevis Trust Structure Overview

-Let’s take a moment to understand the people and elements that make up the foundation of your trust.
+Let’s look at the basic people and components that make up your trust.

 Settlor, Trustee, and Protector Roles

-- Settlor: the one who creates and funds the trust
+- Settlor: The person who creates and funds the trust.

 Irrevocable vs Revocable Trusts